-Gross portfolio loans decreased \$48.9 million, or 10.2%, to \$428.8 million at March 31, 2019, compared to \$477.8 million at March 31, 2018, due primarily to attrition and payoffs of non-owner occupied commercial real estate mortgage loans.
-The Bank has achieved its goal of reaching a concentration level of non-owner occupied commercial real estate mortgage loans commensurate with its risk perspective.
+Gross portfolio loans remained relatively flat decreasing \$0.1 million to \$428.7 million at March 31, 2020, compared to \$428.8 million at March 31, 2019, primarily due to attrition and payoffs of non-owner occupied commercial real estate mortgage loans.
+The purchase of several pools of residential, multifamily and commercial loans, and growth in commercial mortgage and business loans through organic loan originations were instrumental in mitigating the decline in the portfolio.
+The Bank has achieved its goal of maintaining a concentration level of commercial real estate loans commensurate with its risk profile.